adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 Yes, æternity is a next-level, brand new blockchain, with many features that solve current issues in blockchain technology in an elegant way.
 Reading [the whitepaper](Whitepaper_English) is the best way to understand æternity’s design. æternity’s first testnet is already online, ready for testing and mining.

-# What can æternity tokens be used for? #
+# What are æternity tokens be used for? #

 æternity tokens are called aeon (AE for short), and are the access tokens to the æternity blockchain.
 They act as a unit of account for the resources spent.
 Aeon are the energy (“crypto-fuel”) used to power any application implemented on the æternity platform.
 Every action (and even inaction) costs something, even if only a fraction of a cent.